oracle/weblogic-remote-console/documentation/content/en/latest/weblogic-deploy-tooling/wdt-model-files/_index.md

     The WDT model file must be in <code>YAML</code> or <code>JSON</code> format.

-4. If you want to use WDT variables with this WDT model file, then from the **WDT Variables** drop-down list, choose a property list provider.
+4.  **Optional**: If you want to use WDT variables with this WDT model file, then from the **WDT Variables** drop-down list, choose a property list provider.
 If you don't have a property list provider yet, you can edit this provider's settings later to add one.

 5. Click **OK** to upload the WDT model file.